Federal Database Shows 56,000 Violations for Alcohol, Drug Abuse by Truck Drivers in 2020

 - 1,120 violations for suspicion of trying to cheat a drug test

 How Michael Gopin Can Help You

 Truck accident claims are complex and can be challenging to navigate if you’ve been injured.
 There are likely multiple parties who are liable for your injuries, and there’s usually more at stake because truck accidents tend to result in severe injuries.

 Michael Gopin and his team can help identify all the liable parties in a crash, investigate if driver violations caused the collision, handle all the settlement negotiations, take care of all your paperwork and communications needs, and represent you in court if necessary.
 We have more than 30 years of combined legal experience, so we know what it takes to win these battles.

 Contact a Texas Truck Accident Attorney

-Have you been injured in a truck accident and need to talk to a lawyer?
+Have you been injured in a truck accident involving an impaired truck driver and need to talk to a lawyer?
 Call the Law Offices of Michael J. Gopin, PLLC today or visit our contact page for a free initial consultation.

 Michael J. Gopin has practiced law in El Paso since 1987.
 Even after more than 30 years, he still remembers his first jury case.
 He graduated from the University of Texas in Austin in 1983 with a bachelor of business administration, majoring in accounting.
 He received his juris doctorate degree from St. Mary’s School of Law in San Antonio.
 Michael has successfully handled countless cases of medical malpractice, product liability, personal injury, and nursing home negligence.
 He enjoys helping people “get their lives back in order” by providing high-quality legal representation and compassionate customer service.